Anushkachakraborty2005/tech-mentor-app/README.md

 Whether you're struggling with a coding concept 💻, need a quick explanation of a technology, or want to prepare for an exam 🎯, **TechMentor** has you covered!

 ---
+## 🎯 Aim

+The primary goals of **TechMentor** are:

+1. 💬 **Simplify Complex Tech Topics**
+   To help students understand difficult programming and technology concepts with clear, AI-generated explanations.

+2. 📚 **Enhance Learning with Resources**
+   To provide curated articles, videos, and examples for deep and effective understanding.

+3. 🧠 **Encourage Active Learning**
+   To boost self-preparation through practice questions, quizzes, and downloadable reports.
+ ---

 ## 🚀 Features

 - ✅ **Comprehensive Answers** – AI-generated, detailed explanations for any tech topic.